ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 The traffic that converts best is:

 * Organic search
-* <a href="https://blog.prototypr.io/the-future-of-web-forms-4578485e1461#.hxsjcd77p">This blog post</a> (Difficult to know if these are legit.
-I've yet to sell a policy to someone who cites this source)
+* <a href="https://blog.prototypr.io/the-future-of-web-forms-4578485e1461#.hxsjcd77p">This blog post</a> (Difficult to know if these are legit or out of curiousity)
 * Twitter
 * <a href="http://checkup.withjack.co.uk/">Business Health Checkup Tool</a>
 * This blog (_hiya!_)